 Read our related blogs;

 Buy a water filter jug for your drinking water and save yourself a fortune by not buying bottled water.
 Think of all the plastic that won’t go into the recycling bin.
-Re-use your cooking water for soups and gravies or for your garden.
+Re-use your cooking water for soups and gravies or for your watering your garden.

 Washing machines account for about 15% of a household’s water usage.
 An average wash uses about 50 litres of water so ensure you have a full load and are not washing clothes unnecessarily.
 Hanging clothes up as soon as you take them off should reduce the wash load and try using a clothes freshener spray in between washes.
 With daily showering and the use of deodorants our clothes really do not need to be washed after just a few hours of wear – unless you still work down a coal mine of course!